 Excessive Heat, Low Humidity

-If you get heat rash after staying too long under the sun, your dogs can get them too.
+If you get a heat rash after staying too long under the sun, your dogs can get them, too.

 If your dogs are constantly scratching or licking certain parts of their bodies, check for any red, angry marks or sores.